-In Indonesia, 212 is the number used to denote a specific mass protest from 2nd December last year.
-Hundreds of thousands of Muslims marched against the Christian governor of Jakarta, Basuki Tjahaja Purnama, known as Ahok,, over allegations of blasphemy regarding his use of the Qu’ran in campaigning against opponents.
-The march was organised, in part, with the National Movement to Safeguard the Indonesian Ulema Council’s Fatwa.
+In Indonesia, 212 is the number used to denote a specific mass protest from December 2nd of last year.
+Hundreds of thousands of Muslims marched against the Christian governor of Jakarta, Basuki Tjahaja Purnama, known as Ahok, over allegations of blasphemy regarding his use of the Quran in campaigning against opponents.
+The march was organized, in part, with the National Movement to Safeguard the Indonesian Ulema Council’s Fatwa.
 It was pretty hardline conservative and the protest demanded the government prosecute and jail Ahok based on the council’s fatwa, declaring him to be a blasphemer.
 This year, a 212 2.0 march with similar aims was held on the 21st of February.

-Ahok caused a great deal of controversy in Indonesia after he referred to a verse in the Qur’an while campaigning, specifically the verse Al Maidah 5: 51 and said that people should not believe Islamic leaders who claim it forbids Muslims from being led by non-Muslims.
-He has since repeatedly apologised for his statements, but it hasn’t stemmed the protest.
+Ahok caused a great deal of controversy in Indonesia after he referred to a verse in the Quran while campaigning, specifically the verse Al Maidah 5:51, and said that people should not believe Islamic leaders who claim it forbids Muslims from being led by non-Muslims.
+He has since repeatedly apologized for his statements, but it hasn’t stemmed the protest.

 The number 212 and 51 appears in a scene of X-Men Gold #1 by Indonesian artist Ardian Syaf, published last Wednesday, with comic book character Kitty Pryde addressing the crowd.
 Let’s zoom in.

 That would be the Jewish character Kitty Pryde, in a scene talking about being the new leader of the X-Men.

 The X-Men were created in the sixties by Jewish creators Stan Lee and Jack Kirby, in a comic written by Marc Guggenheim, raised Jewish.